epilimic/ProMod/README.txt

 - Significantly reduced hittables on Passing 1 due to balance issues.
 Reduced hittables slightly on Death Toll 1 opening area to allow early Tanks once again.
 - Added back shopping carts on dead center 2 in the event area.
 - Added Connect Announce (You can customize it by editing addons/sourcemod/data/cannounce_settings.txt)
+- Fixed Death Toll 5 finale.
+Chrome / Silenced SMG always on the dock and 4 pills always on the fireplace in the picnic pavilion.

 Other Changes:
 - Added witch_announce and other small plugins that were needed or popularly requested, like the ones listed at the end of the Main Changes (thanks to Jahze, Sir and Visor).